ntfwc/sudo-x/README.md

 		sudo-x-a browser firefox

-We should give ourselves the ability to move and delete files from the Download folder:
+After logging out and back in, We should give ourselves the ability to move and delete files from the Download folder:

 		cd /home/browser
 		sudo -u browser chgrp ntfwc Download